Is Everything SafeFounder story

 Why we built it

-The same gap kept appearing in different parts of life
+The same admin problem kept showing up in different parts of life

 What we learned

 There are useful tools for documents, pets, bikes, phones, messages, reminders, and family location.
-The problem is that households are left to connect them all when pressure rises.
+The problem is that households are often left to connect them all by memory when something needs doing.

 Robbie and Clive

-We met through complex infrastructure work and found a shared way of thinking: practical, direct, and focused on making things work when the situation is not tidy.
+We met through complex infrastructure work and found a shared way of thinking: practical, direct, and focused on making things work when real life is not tidy.

 Our backgrounds overlap, but they are not the same.
-Robbie brings operational, engineering, and incident-management experience.
+Robbie brings operational and engineering experience.
 Clive brings transformation, strategy, adoption, and cross-industry experience from complex organisations.

-Together, that gives us a useful range: from the North Star of household and societal resilience through to the practical detail of what people actually need to find, share, prove, recover, or act on.
+Together, that gives us a useful range: from the bigger question of how households cope with modern life through to the practical detail of what people need to find, share, prove, review, or keep up to date.

-That matters because household preparedness is not just a technology problem.
-It is about people, trust, documents, belongings, responsibilities, alerts, routines, and the handovers that happen when one person should not have to carry everything alone.
+That matters because household organisation is not just a technology problem.
+It is about people, trust, documents, belongings, responsibilities, dates, routines, and the handovers that happen when one person should not have to carry every detail alone.

 What we stand for

 The point is not to make households anxious.
-It is to make the useful parts of preparedness ordinary, shared, and easier to keep up to date.
+It is to make the useful parts of being organised ordinary, shared, and easier to keep up to date.

 Practicality